How to Write a Codicil to a Will

 Frequently Asked Questions

-1. What is a codicil to a will?
+Can a codicil override a will?

 Final Takeaway